-Dr Phillips is currently the network director of a £500K Engineering and Physical Sciences Research Council (EPSRC) project called Re-Distributed Manufacturing in Healthcare Network (RiHN), which looks at the potential for new technologies such as 3D printing to transform existing healthcare delivery.
+Professor Phillips is currently the network director of a £500K Engineering and Physical Sciences Research Council (EPSRC) project called Re-Distributed Manufacturing in Healthcare Network (RiHN), which looks at the potential for new technologies such as 3D printing to transform existing healthcare delivery.

-Dr James, Senior Lecturer is actively involved in teaching both operations management and research methods.
+Dr James, Senior Lecturer, is actively involved in teaching both operations management and research methods.
 He will act as the liaison between the active research and the pedagogical activities of the research group.
 His aim is to maintain the flow of research-led teaching into Bristol Business School courses to increase the levels of external engagement and work readiness.

-Dr Bradley, Senior Lecturer in Economics is a leader in research on sustainable development and currently principal investigator of the 'Understanding and assessing business models for sustainability' project, leading the UWE Bristol work on the Linkage Local Sustainability Fund Project.
+Dr Bradley, Senior Lecturer in Economics, is a leader in research on sustainable development and currently principal investigator of the 'Understanding and assessing business models for sustainability' project, leading the UWE Bristol work on the Linkage Local Sustainability Fund Project.
 The research involves engagement with industry and other organisations.
 His core research interest is to understand the transition required in bringing about economies that embody sustainable development at local and global levels.

-Professor of Innovation and Technology Management at the Bristol Business School.
+Professor Mohammed Saad is Professor of Innovation and Technology Management at the Bristol Business School.
 His research focuses on the key determinants of the process of knowledge exchange and the vital role of the university within a system of innovation.
 His considerable experience spans the areas of mainstream operations management, innovation and technology management, and global policy related issues of knowledge development, transfer and institutional collaborative learning.
 Professor Saad is engaged in several collaborative research teams working on systems of innovation.

 Dr Smith is Leader of Strategy and Operations Cluster at the Bristol Business School.
 Her areas of expertise are Operations Management/Supply Chain Management.
-An active researcher, Dr Smith focuses on the areas of service quality, small business, sustainable supply chains and ERP implementation.
+An active researcher, Dr Smith, focuses on the areas of service quality, small business, sustainable supply chains and ERP implementation.